bsundsrud/tracer-rs/README.md

 * Conn/Connection - time taken to establish TCP connection
 * TLS - time taken to do TLS negotiation (Omitted if connecting over plain HTTP)
 * Hdrs/Headers - time taken to receive the HTTP headers, starting from initiation of the request
+* HdrLen - length of headers
 * Resp/FullResponse - time taken to receive the full response body, starting from initiation of the request
+* BodyLen - length of response body

 ## Building
 Tracer uses the 2018 edition of Rust and therefore depends on a rust version >= 1.31.0.